 Chassahowitzka - Planning Your Visit

-In the fall you can hunt for white-tailed deer and feral hogs on Chassahowitzka Wildlife Management Area.
+In the fall and winter, you can hunt for white-tailed deer, feral hogs and small game species on Chassahowitzka Wildlife Management Area.
+There are also spring turkey quota hunts during March and April.
 The best times to hike or bike are on non-hunting days in the fall through the spring.
-In the fall the wet prairies scattered throughout the flatwoods are ablaze with wildflowers.
-Heat, humidity, and mosquitoes are likely to be intense in the summer.

 - Get directions to Chassahowitztka Wildlife Management Area.